TheComet/ontology/README.md

 Communication between systems
 -----------------------------
 Here you are pretty flexible.
-Ontology provides a class for implementing the observer pattern if that your slice of cake, but you could also go with something like Boost.Signals2 (I personally recommend this).
+Ontology provides a class for implementing the observer pattern if that's your slice of cake, but you could also go with something like Boost.Signals2 (I personally recommend this).

-To learn more about the provided observer pattern, an example is provided in the comments section on the file *ontology/ListenerDispatcher.hxx".
+To learn more about the provided observer pattern, an example is provided in the comments section on the file *ontology/ListenerDispatcher.hxx*.